breatheco-de/knowledge-base/content/github-organization-user-sync.md

 ![sync github users](https://storage.googleapis.com/breathecode-asset-images/bcfa2f990e94bb6d13f293926956d37f86b2778248bcb9e804d43a97c1272d6b.gif?raw=true)

+## What actions are needed by the academy

+### Make sure students accept invites

+Students will get invitations to join our Github organization, if they don't accept the invite they will never be a part of your organization, and won't have access to features like: Accessing private repositories, free usage of Github Codespaces at the academy repositories, etc.

+### Keep watch on the users

+4Geeks.com will automatically add/remove users based on cohort activity but you should always be aware of the changes being made and make sure your students are proparly being added and removed.

 ## Asynchronous synch

 For logistical reasons and because a student can belong to several academies, we have decided to avoid synchronizing in real-time; the synchronization will occur in a batch process every few minutes.
 The exact interval is to be determined.